-The AKG K240 MKII is an excellent semi-open option for any studio.
-Below we take a deeper dive into what this reasonably priced pair of headphones has to offer.
+The AKG K240 MKII is an aggressively priced headphone option for any studio.
+Below we take a deeper dive into what these cheap semi open headphones have to offer.

 One of the hallmarks of the original K240 was the exceptional sound quality.
 Perfectly suited to serious studio work.
 But equally pleasant for day-to-day listening.

 The top end demonstrates a high level of clarity and precision.
 Not sharp and non-fatiguing.
 Something many neutral focused headphones suffer from.
 The mids are equally clear with plenty of tonality and warmth.
 Mid-tone details don’t get lost and you’ll be able to make mixing decisions confidently.